Dutch East Indies: Cultivation System and Coolie Ordinances

 While coolies were often paid laborers who worked out of free will, in practice their circumstances often involved forced labor and more closely resembled slavery.
-They were often mislead when signing work contracts or even forced to sign contracts.
-Others were kidnapped or forced to work due to debts.
-The Coolie Ordinances ("Koelieordonnanties") of 1880, which allowed the plantation owners to serve as police and punish coolies under their employ, resulted in widespread abuses.
+They were often misled when signing work contracts or even forced to sign contracts.
+Others were kidnapped or forced to work due to debts or were criminals sentenced to forced labour by the colonial justice system.
+The Coolie Ordinances ("Poenale sanctie") of 1880, which allowed the plantation owners to serve as judge, jury and executioner resulted in widespread atrocities.
 It included a penal sanction which allowed owners to physically punish their coolies as they saw fit.
-Punishments that were used against coolies included, for example, whippings or beatings, after which salt was inserted into the wounds to increase suffering.
-Other punishments included electrocution, crucifixion and suspending coolies by their toes or thumbs until they broke.
-Medical care for the coolies was scarce and often aimed at healing punished coolies so they could return to work.
+Punishments that were used against coolies included whippings or beatings, after which the open wounds were rubbed with salt.
+Other punishments used were electrocution, crucifixion and suspending coolies by their toes or thumbs until they broke.
+Medical care for the coolies was scarce and often aimed at healing punished coolies so they could return to work or be tortured more extensively.
 Rape of adult female coolies as well as their children was also common.

 The coolie system was heavily criticized, especially after 1900 with the rise of the so-called "Ethical Politics".
-A critical pamphlet named "De miljoenen uit Deli" was published by J. van den Brand described abuses committed against coolies, including the torture and sexual abuse of a 15-year old female coolie who had rejected sexual advances of a Dutch plantation overseer.
-The penal sanction was abolished in 1931 and the Coolie Ordinances ended in the early 1940s.
+A critical pamphlet named "De miljoenen uit Deli" was published by J. van den Brand.
+The document described abuses committed against coolies including the torture and sexual abuse of a 15-year-old female coolie who had rejected sexual advances of a Dutch plantation overseer.
+The penal sanction was eventually abolished in 1931 and the Coolie Ordinances ended in the early 1940s.